Kopp, Northwestern hang on to beat Nebraska 62-57

 Mack scored 11 for the Cornhuskers, who shot just 31.3% and made 9 of 30 3-pointers.

+“This team, we knew, was going to have urgency today,” Hoiberg said.
+“We did not come out and match that early in the game.
+But what positive can we take?
+The second half.”

-Northwestern led by as much as 18 in the first half and took a 42-27 edge to the locker room after nailing 8 of 14 from beyond the arc, a big improvement for a team that ranked 11th in the Big Ten in 3-point accuracy.
+Northwestern led by as much as 18 in the first half and took a 42-27 edge to the locker room after the hot start from beyond the arc by a team that ranked 11th in the Big Ten in 3-point accuracy.

 Spencer scored 14, A.J.
 Turner 11 and Robbie Beran added 10 points.
 Back-to-back 3’s by Kopp made it 42-24 before Kevin Cross hit one for Nebraska with just under a minute left in the half.